rancher/os/docs/configuring/index.md

 ### Auto formatting

 You can specify a list of devices to check to format on boot.
 If the state partition is already found RancherOS will not try to auto format a partition.
-If the device specified in `autoformat` starts with 1 megabyte of zeros, RancherOS will autoformat the parition to ext4.
+If the device specified in `autoformat` starts with 1 megabyte of zeros, RancherOS will autoformat the partition to ext4.
 Auto-formatting is off by default.

 ## Upgrades